Rubaisa-Jawed/Cryptozombies/Readme.md

-*Cryptozombies Bonus Task - Blockship
+<h1>Cryptozombies Bonus Task - Blockship

 Version of solidity used: pragma solidity 0.5.16<br>
 All smart contracts compiled into a truffle project.<br>